CNugteren/CLBlast/README.md

     #include <clblast_c.h>

 Afterwards, any of CLBlast's routines can be called directly: there is no need to initialize the library.
-The available routines and the required arguments are described in the `clblast.h` include file and the included [API documentation](doc/clblast.md).
-Additionally, a couple of stand-alone example programs are included in `samples/`.
-They can be compiled using the CMake infrastructure of CLBlast by providing the `-DSAMPLES=ON` flag, for example as follows:
+The available routines and the required arguments are described in the above mentioned include files and the included [API documentation](doc/clblast.md).
+Additionally, a couple of stand-alone example programs are included in the `samples` subfolder.
+They can optionally be compiled using the CMake infrastructure of CLBlast by providing the `-DSAMPLES=ON` flag, for example as follows:

     cmake -DSAMPLES=ON ..